 - “We still have customers that haven’t paid their invoices”

 You are likely struggling with one of the most common problems that service-based businesses face – inconsistency across your entire business model.
 These challenges vary, from expectations to finance, systems, and operations.

 You’re bending over and twisting backward to meet the bespoke needs and requirements of potential customers.
 Yet things can quickly become rather confusing, making it nearly impossible to grow without ripping your hair out.
-Suddenly, you have to try and keep track of irregular cash flow, stressed out team members, and broken systems.
-This can cause massive operational headaches and say yes to everything that comes with hidden strings attached.
+Suddenly, you have to try and keep track of irregular cash flow, stressed out team members and broken systems.
+This can cause massive operational headaches and saying yes to everything that comes with hidden strings attached.